 To put a “time gap” between the 69th and the 70th week and calling this gap of time “the Church Age” is to put an interpretation on this passage that cannot be supported by scripture.
 There is no Biblical reason to insert a “time gap” between the 69th and the 70th week as the seventy weeks taken consecutively perfectly describes the work of our Lord and Saviour to provide a perfect and complete salvation for Israel, for the Holy City Jerusalem and for the whole world.

 Furthermore, to take the New Covenant established and ratified by Jesus and apply it to a seven-year covenant made by the Antichrist with Israel, which he breaks after three and a half years, is to relegate the work of Jesus to a tragic miss-interpretation within the context of the whole of Daniel chapter nine.
 In fact this interpretation actually denigrates the work of the cross.
-Darby and others may well have been sincere when seeking to understand the “Seventieth Week” in the way they did but made a fatal error in applying the work of Christ to the Antichrist!
+Darby and others may well have been sincere when seeking to understand the “Seventieth Week” in the way they did but made a fatal error in applying the work of the Messiah to the Antichrist!
 This is a gross error that is still being perpetually taught in the Evangelical world today!
 I am persuaded that after 3 ½ years of perfect ministry the Lord Jesus was put to death to establish the “Everlasting Covenant” once and for all time and by His death put an end to the Old Testament sacrificial system.